Eagle Pond Authors Series

 Hall served as co-curator until his death in 2018 and the series continues under the guidance of Plymouth State University Professor Liz Ahl, an established poet and author in her own right.

-Presentations take place in the Silver Center’s Smith Recital Hall and upcoming events include readings by Jeff Oaks on Thursday, March 17, 2022, and Susan Lilley on Tuesday, April 26, 2022.
+Presentations take place in the Silver Center for the Arts‘ Smith Recital Hall.
 For tickets and more information, please contact the Silver Center for the Arts.

 The Best Job Perk Ever (An Interview with Donald Hall), Plymouth Magazine, Fall 2015